xlegend1024/MTC_AzureAILabs/Lab01 - Image Classification with Custom Vision Service/README.md

 # Image Classification with Custom Vision Service
 In this lab you will train, evaluate, deploy, and use a custom image classification model using Microsoft Cognitive Services Custom Vision Service.

-The lab is designed as an instructor guided hands-on exercise.
+The lab consists of a set of instructor guided hands-on exercises.
 The most efficient way to go through the lab is to follow the instructor.
-In addition to walking you through the lab's steps, she will explain key concepts and dive into technical details that may not be thoroughly documented in the lab's instructions.
+In addition to walking you through the lab's exercises, she will explain key concepts and dive into technical details that may not be thoroughly documented in the lab's instructions.

 Don't hesitate to ask questions !

 ## What will you practice during the lab?
-The lab consists of four consecutive steps:
+The lab consists of 3 consecutive excercises:
-- In the first step you will learn how to provision Custom Vision Service.
-- Next you will learn how to train, evaluate and fine tune a custom image classification model.
+- In the first exercise you will learn how to train, evaluate and fine tune a custom image classification model.
-- In the third step, you will access your model through the REST web service - aka prediction point.
+- In the the second exercise, you will invoke your model through the REST web service - a prediction point.
-- Finally you will learn how to export your trained model as a docker image so it can be deployed into an arbitrary inference environment
+- Finally you will learn how to export your model as a docker image so it can be deployed into an arbitrary inference environment